Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 - Player attacks aim at mouse.
 - Changed control scheme: use WASD and mouse now.
 - Strange bug with Touchy. ~~To be fixed today.~~ Touchy now takes proper damage, but the hitbox doesn't detect distance correctly.
 This is the result of using a different coordinate system for the Player.
 Must **carefully** read code and change this everywhere.

+###### 5/24/22

+Karen Shekyan:
+- Fixed Touchy and the coordinate system.
+Now ALL positions are relative to the ROOM.